teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 `whatis` and `?keyword` remain historical because their recall increment still has no dedicated capability.
 The package remains unloaded, disabled and off by default, and rollback restores all four saved command entries.

+MB762 closes that remaining authority gap without moving a command.
+The existing `data.factoids.write` service gains one `factoid_recall` operation that normalizes a bounded keyword and increments `hits` only for the current policy channel and matching factoid.
+It accepts no caller-provided counter, factoid id or channel.
+Runtime invocation provenance and explicit `on` policy remain mandatory; `observe` is suppressed before the service. `whatis` and `?keyword` stay historical until MB763 can prove visible and quiet recall parity through the reversible bridge.